How Many Claims Can Be Raised in Bike Insurance Policy?

 How Many Times We Can Claim Bike Insurance in a Year?

-In India, there are no restrictions on the number of claims you can raise in a year under your bike insurance.
-However, raising a claim once will affect the No Claim Bonus (NCB), and repeated claims within a year will also increase the premium amount at the time of policy renewal.
+Generally, there's no explicitly stated "limit" on the number of claims you can file within your bike insurance policy term.
+However, raising a claim once will affect the No Claim Bonus (NCB), and multiple claims within a year can increase your premium at renewal.

 What Happens When You Raise Claims Repeatedly?